veez21/boost_script_advanced/README.md

 # boost_script_advanced
 This Boost script is just for fun and one of the things that I do when i procrastinate. :)
-See the script if you like to, but if you want to share it, please make you will give proper credits.
+See the script if you like to, but if you want to share it, please make sure that you will give proper credits.